Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Materials and Methods

 \subsection{Data}

-A database of 804 DWIs of patients that presented with symptoms of IS was obtained, for which Institutional Review Board approval was granted by the ``Ethikkommission Nordwest- und Zentralschweiz''.
-This database contains 449 DWI positive cases, i.e.~diagnosed IS lesions (mean patient age $72 \pm 14$~years; 200 left-sided ISs, 193 right-sided ISs, 56 bilateral ISs; 194 female and 255 male), which we use for training (365) and testing (74).
-Additionally, 85 DWI negative samples are included in the test set, which amounts to 159 test samples in total.
-A separate database of 2027 healthy DWI scans (mean age $38 \pm 24$~years; 1088 female, 939 male) is available and is used for the augmentation pipeline.
-We removed 59 samples due to imaging artifacts.
+A database of 804 DWIs of patients that presented with symptoms of IS was obtained at the University Hospital Basel, for which Institutional Review Board approval was granted.
+This database (henceforth stroke DB) contains 449 DWI positive cases, i.e.~diagnosed IS lesions (mean patient age $72 \pm 14$~years; 200 left-sided ISs, 193 right-sided ISs, 56 bilateral ISs; 194 female and 255 male).
+The DWI positive cases were separated randomly for training (365) and testing (74).
+Additionally, 85 DWI negative samples were included in the test set, which amounts to 159 test samples in total.
+A separate database of 2027 healthy DWI scans (mean age $38 \pm 24$~years; 1088 female, 939 male) was used for the augmentation pipeline (normal DB).
+The majority of images in the stroke DB were acquired on a $1.5$\,T scanner (67\% @ $1.5$\,T; 23\% @ 3\,T), while most of the normal DB scans used a 3\,T scanner (68\% @ $1.5$\,T; 22\% @ 3\,T).
+On average, stroke DB scans were acquired with similar echo and recovery times ($\mathrm{T}_E = 90 \pm 16\, \mathrm{ms}$, $\mathrm{T}_R = 7400 \pm 1300\, \mathrm{ms}$ [normal DB] vs. $\mathrm{T}_E = 100 \pm 2\, \mathrm{ms}$, $\mathrm{T}_R = 7000 \pm 1500\, \mathrm{ms}$ [stroke DB]).

-The pre-processing of the data is kept at a minimum, and includes anonymization of the data, co-registration to the standard Montreal Neurological Institute atlas~\citep{MNIatlas}, and re-sampling to a standard resolution of $128\times128\times40$ voxels using ANTs~\citep{ANTS}.
+Images were co-registered to the standard Montreal Neurological Institute atlas~\cite{MNIatlas}, skull-stripped using FSL's `brain extraction tool'~\cite{FSL}, and re-sampled to a standard resolution of $128\times128\times40$ voxels using ANTs~\cite{ANTS}.
 For better stability during training, the top and bottom four slices were cropped.
-The voxel intensities were clipped at the $99.5^{\mathrm{th}}$ percentile and the background was clipped at an absolute voxel intensity of 35.
-Finally, we re-scale the intensities to the range $[0,1]$ for use with the U-Net, and $[-1,1]$ for the ITMs.
+The voxel intensities were clipped at the $99.5^{\mathrm{th}}$ percentile, while the background was clipped at an absolute voxel intensity of 35.
+Finally, signal intensities were re-scaled to the range $[-1,1]$.
+The anatomical segmentation of brains was obtained using 3D U-Net trained on reference images obtained using FreeSurfer~\cite{freesurfer}, as outlined in Ref.~\cite{Zopes2020}.
+This reduced the processing time for the entire database to a few hours.

-To obtain the anatomical segmentations, we use FreeSurfer as our reference tool~\citep{freesurfer}, and follow~\citep{Zopes2020} to obtain the segmentation masks.
-The total processing time for the 2027 healthy and 449 stroke cases is of the order of a few hours.